Even paws need a little bit of TLC!

 Just because your dog may be the toughest on the block, doesn't mean they couldn't benefit from a little soothing, especially when their paws are getting beat up from the elements.
 That's why paw balm is such a necessity when it comes to caring for your dog's feet, especially during both summer and winter seasons.

 Summer can be brutal on your dog's paw pads.
-Your dog will love you for providing a protective coat of balm before and after they go for a walk in the dry heat.
+Your dog will love you for providing a protective coat of balm before and after they go for a walk in the dry heat or in the cold and salt.
 This is not a substitute for a boot if you're walking on trails but a nice layer to help give some added comfort.

 Winter can be really tough as well.
 The combination of cold snow and ice, plus the salt that is on the sidewalks and roads, can cut up your dog's feet.
 Additionally, frigid temperatures can chap up your dog's noses and ears.
 Using paw balm can help protect your dog before they go out into the elements and afterward, to help soothe any cuts or ruptured skin.

 Editor's Note: This DIY recipe was created by the DIY Network.

 - 2 tablespoons shea butter